-After this compelling introduction to the art of clock repair (which we love since we can relate so well), Reed introduces McLemore, and the mystery begins to unfold.
-Listen to chapter 1 below, and let us know what you think!
+After this compelling introduction to the art of clock repair (which we love since we can relate so well), Reed introduces McLemore, and the mystery of the podcast, and of John McLemore himself, begins to unfold.
+Listen to chapter 1 below and let us know what you think!